-1. Always give a two week notice
+1. Always give two week's notice

 Be prepared to always give at a minimum of a two week notice upon your departure from your employer.
 If you have a good rapport with your clinic you may wish to give them more.
 Be aware however, that if the relationship has been strained they may see it fit to just let you go the moment you give your notice.